 Lab Network Overview

-Each student will have access to a Windows 7 “umpbox”.
-Information required to gain RDP access to the umpbox will be provided in each session.
+Each student will have access to a Windows 7 “Jumpbox”.
+Information required to gain RDP access to the Jumpbox will be provided in each session.

 Each student will have a BIG-IP VE environment with IP addressing as below: